snehak-05/DermaScan/README.md

 - - writes a nicely formatted report file analysis.txt (overwritten for each new user),

 - - returns result.html which renders contents of analysis.txt.

+## 🚀 Future Enhancements

+To make DermaScan more powerful and user-centered, the following improvements are planned for future versions:

+### 1. ML-Based Product Recommendation System

+A second machine learning model will be introduced to recommend skincare products tailored to the user's skin conditions.

+Suggestions will adapt to the user’s budget (budget-friendly skincare).

+Option to select Korean skincare, allowing the system to recommend trending K-beauty products.

+Product suggestions will match detected issues such as acne, pigmentation, oiliness, dryness, etc.

+### 2. Integrated AI Skincare Chatbot

+Add an AI-driven chatbot to assist users with:

+- basic skincare questions

+- ingredient explanations

+- routine guidance

+- product usage support

+This chatbot will improve user interaction and make the platform more helpful.

+### 3. Automatic Morning & Night Skincare Routine Generator

+A feature that generates a complete personalized skincare routine based on:

+- skin type

+- detected conditions

+- preferred product type

+- user's budget

+This ensures the user receives a structured and easy-to-follow routine.